ibexa/documentation-user/docs/commerce/shipping_management/work_with_shipping_methods.md

     You cannot delete a shipping method if it is active or if it is used by open orders.
     You must first deactivate the method that you want to delete by toggling the **Availability** switch off.

+## Filter shipping methods

+1. In the left panel, go to **Commerce** -> **Shipping methods**.
+2. Narrow down the list of displayed shipping methods in one of the following ways:

+    - search for shipping method by typing part of its name or identifier in the search box
+    - filter shipping methods by selecting one or more filters

+    Available filters are:

+    - Method type - method of the shipping
+    - Availability - shipping method availability: Active, Inactive
+    - Region - region that the shipping method applies to

+3. Click **Apply** to confirm.